veltzer/demos-ai-coding/exercises/01_context_engineering/00_understanding_context_limits/exercise.md

     # Warn if large
     if tokens > 4000:
-        print("⚠️  Warning: This file is quite large for context") if tokens > 8000:
+        print("Warning: This file is quite large for context") if tokens > 8000:
-        print("❌ Critical: This file may exceed some AI context limits")
+        print("Critical: This file may exceed some AI context limits")

 if __name__ == "__main__":
     import sys